Soft and Chewy Molasses Gingerdoodles

 Soft Molasses Cookies Recipe

-I combined three favorite cookies into one โ soft molasses cookies, chewy gingerbread cookies, and crinkly snickerdoodles.
-That way I didn’t have to choose among favorites because I love them all.
+I combined three favorite cookies into one — soft molasses cookies, chewy gingerbread cookies, and crinkly snickerdoodles.
+That way I didn’t have to choose among my favorites, because I love them all.
 And I loved these ginger molasses cookies more than I should have.
 I couldn’t keep myself away from them.

-There’s plenty of cinnamon, ginger, and warming spices in the dough, as well as a cinnamon-sugar coating, creating a very well-spiced cookie that packs tons of flavor in a pillowy, crinkly little package.
+There’s plenty of cinnamon, ginger, and warming spices in the dough as well as a cinnamon-sugar coating.
+The combination creates a very well-spiced cookie that packs tons of flavor in a pillowy, crinkly little package.

-The cookies are super soft in the center with slight chewiness around the edges, and I always underbake slightly to ensure they stay soft for days.
+This gingerdoodles cookies recipe is super soft in the center with slight chewiness around the edges, and I always underbake slightly to ensure the cookies stay soft for days.
 If you like crunchier cookies, bake them longer.

 The flavor of the cookies improves and enhances in the day or two after baking.
 Everything just blends together beautifully, but it’s very hard for me to save any that long.
 They’re my new favorite molasses cookies.